felison/JackLinx-Manuals/jacklinx-brochure.md

 # JackLinx Brochure #

+# What is jackLinx?

+JackLinx is a Structured Session Manager for the Music Classroom.

 # Concept

 JackLinx is a mash-up application: no new code, no new applications, no new functions.